thatcameron/jekyll/_posts/2014-08-21-this-is-what-a-really-long-title-looks-like.md

 layout: post
 published: true
 ---
-This is the seventh post.
+This is the seventh post..